SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Discussion

-We now argue that SplitGuard does not incur a significant computational cost regarding time or space.
 Since SplitNN clients are already assumed to be able to run back-propagation on a few DNN layers, calculating the S value described in Equation \ref{eq:main} is a simple task.
+Quantitavely, averaged over 10 runs, an epoch of training in our experimental setup with CIFAR-10 takes 24.16 seconds with, and 19.73 seconds without SplitGuard.

-Space-wise, although it might seem like storing the gradient vectors for potentially multiple epochs requires a significant amount of space, the clients in fact do not have to store all the gradient vectors.
+Space-wise, although it might seem like storing the gradient vectors for potentially multiple epochs requires a significant amount of space, the clients do not have to store all the gradient vectors.
 For each of the sets $F$, $R_1$, $R_2$, the clients have to maintain two quantities: a sum of all vectors in the set, and the average magnitude of the vectors in the set; the first has the dimensions of a single gradient vector, and the second is a scalar.
 More importantly, both of these quantities can be maintained in a running manner.
 This keeps the total space required by SplitGuard to $O(1)$ with respect to training time, equivalent to the space needed for three scalar values and three gradient vectors.
 For reference, the space required to store a single gradient vector in our experiments was 2.304 KB.
-Since the space requirement is independent of the total number of batches, it is possible to run SplitGuard for arbitrarily long training processes.
+Since the space requirement is independent of the total number of batches, it is possible to run SplitGuard during arbitrarily long training processes.